DaHaiz/ngFlowchart/README.md

 * `mouseOverConnector` The connectorobject from the model witch is hovered by the mouse or `null`.
 * `draggedNode` The nodeobject from the model witch is dragged.
 * `nodeCallbacks` The object you assigned to `nodeCallbacks` on the `callbacks` attribute of `fc-canvas`.

-### Gulp
-We use gulp to build and manage our project.
-If you want to use some of our gulp tasks run `npm install` first.
-After you can run:

-* `gulp` Will run our demo application and open it in your standard browser
-* `gulp build` Will build the application and put the result in the dist folder.
-* `gulp clean` Will delete all built files from dist directory.
-* `gulp test` Will run our test via karma in PhantomJs, Chrome, Firefox and IE

 ## Browser Support
 ngFlowchart supports Chrome, Firefox, Opera, IE10+.
 Safari is not supported.
 PRs to expand support are welcome.